Logan Inn New Hope PA

 Exterior of the Logan Inn

-Within the last year, the Logan Inn has undergone an astonishing transformation: from traditional to trendy.
+Several years ago, the Logan Inn went through an astonishing transformation: from traditional to trendy.
 Reopened in the summer of 2021 after a complete redo and expansion, it now rivals some of the coolest, hip hotels in the country.

 Gone are the dark, atmospheric rooms.
 Now, the place is festooned with contemporary art in many forms: affixed to walls throughout common and private areas; as glass sculptures in windows; and even doing double-duty as whimsical furniture.